 Marriage Allowance lets you transfer £1,260 of your Personal Allowance to your husband, wife or civil partner if they earn more than you.
 This reduces their tax by up to £252 in the tax year (6 April to 5 April the next year).
 To benefit as a couple, you (as the lower earner) must have an income of £12,570 or less.
 Your partner must be a basic rate taxpayer.

-To claim, you and your partner must be born on or after 6 April 1935 and neither of you pay tax at the higher or additional rate.
+To claim, you and your partner must have been born on or after 6 April 1935 and neither of you pay tax at the higher or additional rate.

 If you or your partner were born before 6 April 1935, you might benefit more as a couple by applying for Married Couple's Allowance instead.

-If you need further information or help with claiming the Marriage Allowance, call our Tax Advice Service on 0303 123 9999.
-You can also email [email protected].
+If you need further information or help with claiming the Marriage Allowance, call our Tax Advice Service on 0303 123 9999 or email [email protected].